 - Feeling “Good Enough”: 3 Ways to Overcome Negative Self-Image by Marcus Paiz

+How do you balance health and body positivity?
 I would love to hear what has worked for you.
-Share in the comments below or over on our Facebook page.
+Share in the comments below!

 I recognize that many do not enjoy all of these abilities, but each body is miraculous, regardless of physical limitations.
 President Russel M. Nelson said, “Some of the sweetest spirits are housed in frail frames.
 Great spiritual strength is often developed by those with physical challenges—precisely because they are challenged.
 Such individuals are entitled to all the blessings that God has in store for His faithful and obedient children.”

 D&C 89

 “A Sense of the Sacred” (Brigham Young University devotional, Nov.
 7, 2004)